 Aside from the gorgeous views and the historic structures and stables, there are also incredible personal touches to the farm that have been contributed by the Freeman family over the years.
 Virginia Freeman loved and planted flowers – red poppies can be seen around the farm as a representation of her love of Florence, Italy.
 There is a “Gertrude Stein Garden” because Virginia Freeman considered herself a poet and artist, as well as a remarkable collection of sculptures collected by Carl and Virginia Freeman that appear throughout the property.

 Joshua Freeman, Carl and Virginia’s son, married Michelle DiFebo Freeman in Italy in May of 2001 and then came home to celebrate the wedding at Tusculum Farm in June 2001.
-Josh and Michelle added on the property together, including a two bedroom suite with a library and office in the main house and the renovation of Barn #1 or the “Party Barn” as the family refers to it.
+Josh and Michelle added on the property together, including a two bedroom suite with a library and office in the main house and the renovation of The Hay Barn, as the family refers to it.
 With their children, Nicholas, Benjamin, and Juliana, there have been countless family events at the farm, including the yearly “Blessing of the Hounds” – an event celebrated for more than 30 years with the Goshen Hunt Club, large country thanksgivings, Virginia Freeman’s 80th birthday, Nick’s graduation party, various family weddings, and Carl M. Freeman Companies Annual Freeman Day at The Farm.

 Every season holds special significance at Tusculum.
 Snow covered, it looks like a winter wonderland.
 Springtime brings budding flowers, new baby animals and the smell of rain.
 Summer brings long lazy days filled with swimming, riding, and fishing.
 Autumn is like watching a brilliantly colored painting come to life with the smell of fires burning in the fireplaces and homemade applesauce from our trees cooking on the stove.